robert-leitl/webgl2-fundamentals/README.md

-# webgl2-fundamentals
+# WebGL2 Fundamentals Playground
-Playground for the WebGL2 Fundamentals workshop
+Playground for the WebGL2 Fundamentals workshop https://webgl2fundamentals.org/ Made using tweakpane and using the parcel.js bundler.